2006 Nepalese revolution

-The 2006 Nepal revolution, also known as the Democracy Movement (ne Jana Andolan II), was a political movement that was opposed to Nepal's monarchy system under King Gyanendra.
+The 2006 Nepal revolution, also known as the Democracy Movement (ne Jana Andolan II), was a political movement in Nepal opposed to the authoritarian, absolutist form of monarchy adopted by King Gyanendra of Nepal.
 The movement was the second protest against the monarchy, following the first revolution.

 Reinstitution of Parliament

 In a nationally televised address, King Gyanendra reinstated the old Nepal House of Representatives on April 24, 2006.

 The King called upon the Seven Party Alliance (SPA) to bear the responsibility of taking the nation on the path to national unity and prosperity while ensuring permanent peace and safeguarding multiparty democracy.

 The reinstitution of Parliament was accepted by the SPA.
 It declared that Girija Prasad Koirala would lead the new government.
 The SPA stated that the new parliament will hold elections for a body that would write a new constitution.

 The move was rejected by the Maoists.
 Maoist leader Baburam Bhattarai stated that merely restoring the parliament was not going to resolve the problems and that the rebels planned to continue fighting against government forces.
 They still demanded the formation of a Constituent Assembly and abolition of the monarchy.

 On April 28, however, the Maoist insurgents responded to demands by Girija Prasad Koirala and announced a unilateral three-month truce in the Nepalese Civil War.
 In addition to this, on May 1, Bhattarai announced that if "the elections [to a Constituent Assembly] are free and fair, one has to respect the result of the elections.
 Then of course we will abide by the verdict of the people."
 This was seen as a large step forward as it shows the first signs of Maoist acceptance of the democratic process.

 On May 2, Koirala announced the new government cabinet including himself and three other ministers from the Nepali Congress: K.P.
 Sharma Oli from CPN (UML), Gopal Man Shrestha from Nepali Congress (Democratic) and Prabhu Narayan Chaudhari from the United Left Front.
 This was followed on May 12 by the arrest of four ministers from the ousted royalist government and an investigation into alleged human rights violations by the army during the General Strike.